celinelee-intel/celinelee-intel/index.md

 layout: default
 title: A Survey of Machine Programming
 ---
+### Machine Programming

+< TODO insert writeup intro for machine programming that replaces the next section. >

 ### Machine Learning on Source Code

 The billions of lines of source code that have been written contain